SF-WDI-LABS/tunely-angular/docs/controllers_example.md

 #### Before Controllers

-If you haven't seen this before you may be surprised to discover that the logic for every route doesn't have to be in server.js.
-If you think about it though, it's obvious that in large apps server.js would become very long and hard to work with. _yuck_
+If you haven't seen this before, you may be surprised to discover that the logic for every route doesn't have to be in `server.js`.
+If you think about it, though, it's obvious that in large apps, server.js would become very long and hard to work with. _yuck_

 #### Controllers and Resources

-We're going to use the module pattern and create a module for each **controller** where we'll store all the route logic for that particular **resource**.
-A **resource** can be thought of as being related to the endpoints in your routes.
-For example, in Tunely we'll have a `/api/albums/:id` route.  `albums` is a **resource** here and we'll give it it's own **controller**.
-You might later put `artists`, or `record_labels` in their own **controllers**.
+We're going to use the module pattern to separate out some of the code that's currently in our server.js.
+Have you heard the term **resource**?
+A **resource** is just a type of data your app stores -- and it can be thought of as being related to the endpoints in your routes.
+For example, in Tunely we'll have a `/api/albums/:id` route.  `albums` is a resource here.
+To take full advantage of the module pattern, we'll create a module for each resource where we'll store all the server's logic for interacting with that resource.
+This logic module will be called the **controller** for that resource.
+So each resource in your database will have its own **model** and its own **controller**.
+You might later make `artists` or `record_labels` and make them their own **controllers** as well as **models**.

 #### Modules

 You've already seen this pattern when using models!

 1. We `export` the relevant objects from a file.
-1. We `require` those other files in an `index.js` and re-`export` everything as an object.
+1. We `require` those other files in an `index.js` to group them and then re-`export` everything inside one object.
-1. When we need to use those objects we `require` the directory containing those files (which reads `index.js` and retrieves that object).
+1. When we need to use those objects, we `require` the directory containing those files (this reads `index.js` and retrieves that combined controller object).

 The key here is to realize that `module.exports` always starts as an empty object `{}`.

-> If you `module.exports = { key: value }` you can export anything!
+> If you `module.exports = { key: value }`, you can export anything!

 Let's look at an example: